 I founded David Reynolds Building Preservation in 1996 to provide the personal and flexible service I feel my clients needed, and it has developed into a strongly established Company trading mainly on word-of mouth and our local reputation.

 Whilst I still endeavor to work hands-on with my tools and staff occasionally wherever possible, my primary day-to-day role is as the principal Surveyor within the business.
 I personally undertake all surveys and consultancy work and compile my own reports, and attend to site management and organization”.

-We are a small firm, with just a small team of staff employed for their individual skills and personal qualities.
-We try to keep as much of our work in-house as possible, however like most firms we do also have a small network of good, reliable self-employed tradesmen who we employ on a casual basis.
+In terms of our contracting work we are a very small firm, with just a small team of staff employed for their individual skills and personal qualities.
+Like most firms we do also have a small network of good, reliable self-employed tradesmen who we employ on a casual basis.
 These self-employed staff are very much an integral part of our team and the casual arrangement tends to work well for everybody.

 We recognise that most old buildings will have defects and imperfections, which to some extent may form part of their appeal and character.
 However, dampness, timber decay and structural movement are, in their various forms, the three most significant threats to any building.

 We have the knowledge, systems and skills to remedy or prevent almost all such problems in almost any type of building, and we can go to whatever lengths are necessary to achieve the result a client requires.